Volunteers Turn Fantasy Into Reality

 From the mouths of babes sprouted a playground for the ages.

-And an army of volunteers cultivated the vision of children, creating a playground that's part of the fabric of Boca Raton.
+And an army of volunteers molded the vision of children, creating a playground that's part of the fabric of Boca Raton.

 In 1993, the year before the ballfields at Sugar Sand Park opened to the public, a group of Boca Raton residents requested that District Commissioners build a playground that combined education and recreation at the park.